arcsecond-io/oort/docs/index.md

 Use:

-* `oort telescopes` to get a list of telescopes available.
+* `oort telescopes` to get a list of telescopes available (filtered to an organisation with the `-o <subdomain>` option).
-* `oort login` to login to your personal Arcsecond.io account.
+* `oort login` to login to your personal Arcsecond.io account and fetch your personal upload key.
 * `oort --version` to display Oort version
 * `oort` or `oort --help` for a complete help.